synneremmen/norwegian-wordle/README.md

-# Ordl, a wordle clone in Python
+# Norwegian wordle in python

-Install all dependencies using `pip install -r requirements.txt`
+Install all dependencies using

+`pip install -r requirements.txt`

-Run `python ordl.py` to play!
+Play by running `python3 run.py`

 The dictionary is the space separated text file `ord`.
 Currently this is a list of five letter Norwegian words.